TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 - **Explanation**: Walk through the code, explaining key components and how they implement the pattern.

 ### Other Patterns Implementation
-Follow the same format as above for any additional patterns you implement.
+Follow the same format as above for any additional patterns we implement.

 ## Conclusion
 Summarize the key points discussed in the report.
 Reinforce the importance of understanding and applying Enterprise Integration principles in real-world scenarios.

 ## References
-Provide a list of all the sources you used for your research, including blogs, articles, videos, and any academic papers.
-Use a consistent citation style (e.g., APA, MLA) to format your references.
+Provide a list of all the sources we used for our research, including blogs, articles, videos, and any academic papers.
+Use a consistent citation style (e.g., APA, MLA) to format our references.